-Hybrid working has been lifted as the future model of office work.
-But what does it actually mean?
+The hybrid work model has been lifted as the future model of office work.
+But what is hybrid work and what does hybrid work and having a hybrid work model actually mean?
 Let us sort it out!

 What is Hybrid working?

 Hybrid working has been increasingly more common during the last decade but reached its peak in popularity during the covid-19 pandemic and when it was time to start and return to the office.
 At its core, hybrid work simply means working from different locations or giving employees the ability to change the work environment depending on the circumstance.
 For example, a hybrid workplace could allow the employees to have a hybrid work schedule which means that they would be working partly from both the office and partly from home, or allow employees to freely select between office full time, work from different offices, or remote work.
 Hybrid work and hybrid work models can be combined in many ways and are not specific to a certain title or industry.

 What is a hybrid work schedule?

 Hybrid work shares many similarities with Flexible working, a model that is flexible in both when and where employees can work.
 The main difference is that hybrid work only means flexibility in the environment and not during working hours.